Library Juice 2:24 - June 16, 1999

 of the public to make fair use of that information.
 In neither context

 does information want "to be free."
-Rather, it needs to be protected.
+Rather, it needs to be protected.7.
+The public owns the airwaves; the public should benefit from their

 use.
 The recent digital spectrum giveaway to broadcasters underscores